 This was really the only difference between the two models and why the capacity range was so different.
 It is not uncommon for vehicles that have tow packages equipped to have double or triple the capacity, in some cases, compared to vehicles that do not have them equipped.

 The 2009 Liberty had the same 2,000-5,000 lb. towing capacity range that we saw for the 2012 to 2010 models.

 The charts for the 2009 models looked a little bit different from the 2012 to 2010 models and if you look closely you'll notice that the higher-capacity ratings are listed for models that had a cooler equipped and doesn't mention anything about a tow package being equipped.

 If we were to break down the charts below, we can see that the standard base vehicle was able to haul that 2,000 lb. capacity, while models equipped with a cooler had an upgraded capacity of 3,500 pounds.

-The 2008 models had the same 2,000 - 5,000 pound towing capacity rating, according to the charts, but as you can see below the charge for a little more complex and had more options available in this model year.
+The 2008 Jeep Liberty had the same 2,000-5,000 lb. towing capacity rating, according to the charts, but as you can see below the chart was a little more complex and had more options available for this model year.

 The chart was broken up into manual and automatic transmission models, along with models that had a cooler installed.